Gingivitis in Cats: Causes, Symptoms, and Treatment

 Refusal to eat, extreme mouth pain, and visible tooth damage.

-Other types of dental conditions, such as fractured teeth, tooth resorption, and malocclusions, can increase the chances of a cat getting gingivitis.
-Plus, systemic disorders like kidney disease and feline diabetes can also contribute.
+• Dental Issues.
+Other types of dental conditions, such as fractured teeth and tooth resorption, can contribute to a cat getting gingivitis.

 Worried your cat might be hiding dental pain?